incountry/sdk-java/README.md

               throws StorageClientException, StorageServerException {...}
 ```

-Class `StorageConfig` is a container with Storage configuration, using pattern 'builder'.
+Class `StorageConfig` is a container with Storage configuration, using Builder pattern.
 Use method `setCustomEncryptionList` for passing a list of custom encryption implementations:

 ```java
 public class StorageConfig {